deercreeklabs/f1-seller-client/README.md

 #### Parameters
 * userId: An integer representing the shopper's user id.
 * eventName: A string representing name of the event
-* eventString: A string representing the data of the event.
+* eventString: A string representing the value of the event.
 #### Return Value
 TRUE if the operation succeeded, FALSE otherwise.
 #### Examples